HMAS Bass: Operational history

 On 17 December, Bass was formally decommissioned, but remained in service as Waterhens training vessel.
 In October 1985, Bass was reassigned to the Darwin Port Division of the Royal Australian Navy Reserve.

 In 1994, Bass was paid off and sold.
 The vessel entered civilian service as MV Bass.

-Civilian owners have included Sydney Harbour and foreshore identities, John Giddens, Jeff Devine and Danny Black.
+Civilian owners have included Sydney underworld and Harbour and foreshore identities, John Giddens, Jeff Devine and Danny Black.